defenseunicorns/compliance-auditor/docs/reference/testing.md

 # Testing

 Testing is a key part of Lula Validation development.
 Since the results of the Lula Validations are determined by the policy set by the `provider`, those policies must be tested to ensure they are working as expected.
+The Validation Testing framework allows those tests to be specified directly in the `validation.yaml` file, and executed as part of the `validate` workflows.

-## Validation Testing
+## Specification

 In the Lula Validation, a `tests` property is used to specify each test that should be performed against the validation.
 Each test is a map of the following properties: